ThibArg/nuxeo-aws-elastictranscoder/README.md

   * You can build your own custom preset
 * And a SQS URL, so the plugin detects when a video has been transcoded

-Assuming you already have an AWS account, you can follow the instructions at [this page](http://docs.aws.amazon.com/elastictranscoder/latest/developerguide/sample-code.html), these topics:
+Assuming you already have an AWS account, you can follow the instructions at [this page](http://docs.aws.amazon.com/elastictranscoder/latest/developerguide/sample-code.html).
+See these topics:
 * Creating Amazon S3 input and output buckets
 * Creating an Amazon SNS topic to receive job status notifications
 * Creating an Amazon SQS queue to poll for job status notifications